-Technology can help organizations complete these processes more easily and accurately.
-For example, real-time analytics and decision support tools, including enterprise resources planning and electronic data interchange platforms, can help provide baseline data which, in turn, justifies investments in spend, supplier and commodity analyses.
-Together, these provide enriched data sets that can help managers better understand the dynamics of the procurement process; make decisions related to customer needs, production schedules, logistics, and delivery requirements; anticipate upcoming challenges, including shortages and respond quickly to market shifts.
+Technology can help employees complete the above-mentioned processes more easily and accurately and allow organizations to bolster their supply chain resilience by staying ahead of challenges and trends.
+For example, real-time analytics and decision-support tools, including enterprise resources planning and electronic data interchange platforms, can help provide baseline data, which, in turn, justifies investments in spend, supplier and commodity analyses.
+Together, these provide enriched data sets that can help managers better understand the dynamics of the procurement process; make decisions related to customer needs, production schedules, logistics and delivery requirements; anticipate upcoming challenges, including shortages; and respond quickly to market shifts.

 Companies also need to be aware that it will be difficult to keep product designs stable throughout the next 10 or 15 years.
 Suppliers will most likely discontinue parts — or at least make fewer of them — so products should be designed with some flexibility to incorporate the different parts that will be readily available in the future.
 Or, at the very least, companies will need to be prepared to redesign products to keep pace with the components market.
 An unexpected redesign process can set your product and company back considerably.

 3. Develop a business continuity plan for multiple disruptions.